 Your Part D late enrollment penalty is due in our office by the 1st day of each month.
-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the 1st day of each month.

 If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.